aurelie-ip/To-do-list/README.md

-This is a replica of the "Rock, Paper, Scissors" game.
-Currently, the computer chooses "Rock" by default, but this will be modified in the future for the computer to "make its own choice".
+This is a to-do list allowing the user to input tasks, and cross them off upon completion.